How much does it cost to go to Del State?

 What is Title IV?

-Over a period of six years, the average net price paid by all freshmen at Delaware State University has remained about the same, shifting by an average of only -0.0% per year.
+Over a period of six years, the average net price paid by all freshmen at Delaware State University has increased by an average of 1.2% per year.

 Comparing Out-of-Pocket College Costs